johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 - Development
 - Risk management
 - Data management
-- Verification or validation (if not part of development)
+- Verification or validation including testing of AI models (if not part of development)
+- Labeling
+- Collection and analysis of "automatically generated logs" according to 2024/1689/EC article 19
 - Post-market surveillance and vigilance
 - Service, installation, decommissioning
 - Customer communication
 - Management review (ISO 13485:2016 requires consideration of “applicable new or revised regulatory requirements”.)
+- Data protection
+- Identification of applicable regulatory requirements (regulations, directives laws, common specifications, harmonized standards)

 If the manufacturer outsources processes, the requirements apply accordingly.
 Examples would be a (software) development service provider or contract research organization to be required to consider the relevant chapters of this guideline.